Harry Kroger

-Harry Kroger is an American physicist and electrical engineer.
+Harry Kroger (August 13, 1936 – September 9, 2022) was an American physicist and electrical engineer.
 He used to be a Bartle professor of electrical engineering at Binghamton University, a part of the State University of New York (SUNY) system.
-He has been a member of the Institute of Electrical and Electronics Engineers (IEEE) since 1964 and became a Life Fellow of the IEEE in 2001.
-He initially retired to Florida, then moved back to Austin Texas.
+He had been a member of the Institute of Electrical and Electronics Engineers (IEEE) since 1964 and became a Life Fellow of the IEEE in 2001.
+He initially retired to Florida, then moved back to Austin, Texas.